sangamessshhh/DEFI-gaming/README.md

 * Subnet-EVM

-* ChainId: 1111
+* ChainId: 2345

-* Token symbol: SGM
+* Token symbol: SAN

 Default values for the other configurations